cmu-delphi/delphi-epidata/docs/api/v5-signals/fluview_ilinet.md

 What changed in V5:

 - **Age Stratification via Keys.** Rather than maintaining separate column names, all age groups are unified under the `num_ili` indicator and categorized using `extra_keys`.
-- **Exclusion of State-Level `wili`.** The legacy V3 pipeline coalesced unweighted `ili` into `wili` when weighted ILI was missing at the state level.
-V5 eliminates this conflation: `wili` is published only where the CDC computes it (national, HHS, and census divisions).
+- **Exclusion of State-Level `wili`.** The legacy V3 endpoint substituted unweighted `ili` into `wili` when weighted ILI was missing at the state level.
+V5 removes this substitution: `wili` is published only where the CDC computes it (national, HHS, and census divisions).
 - **Discontinuation of Pre-2010 Imputation.** The legacy V3 endpoint provided sensor-fusion regression estimates for state-level data prior to 2010w40.
 V5 serves direct CDC observations without synthetic historical imputation.

 ---